Online Middle School: Grades 6-8

 7th Grade: In Social Studies, we’ve been spending a lot of time in Ancient China, beginning with the Han Dynasty and ending with the Ming before moving to Japan to wrap up the term.
 In Science, we are wrapping up a unit that talks about Photosynthesis.
 Students are participating in a unit long project where they are expected to create a diorama illustrating matter and energy in an ecosystem.
 In Math, students are finishing up a unit on Geometric Figures.

 8th Grade: In Social Studies, with an election less than a year away, we’re going over elections in the United States before we move to the legal system.
 In Science, we are wrapping up a unit all about ecology, ecosystems, and interactions amongst different species.
 We are continuing a project from last unit investigating environmental factors that will impact the ability a species has to survive.
 In Math, students are finishing up a unit on Linear Equations.
 Students are looking at the relationship between numbers, operations, and variables.

 Curriculum, Grades 6-8

 In this course, students will read and analyze informational texts.
-These texts take many different forms, including biographies, personal accounts of events, instructional documents, film reviews, and persuasive letters.
-The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas, and key details, and claims and arguments, among other ideas and concepts.
+These texts take many forms, including biographies, personal accounts of events, instructional documents, film reviews, and persuasive letters.
+The course’s reading selections demonstrate ways to understand explicit and implicit information, central ideas, key details, and claims and arguments, among other ideas and concepts.
 Over the course, students will read the novel The Road by Jack London.
 They will also examine informational texts to better their understanding of the science behind sunsets, the lives of several important historical figures, the history of the Olympics, and the process of flotation used by archaeologists, among other topics.